-1 st -5 th Grade Grade Assigned Meaning Consequence Mastered/M Student is excelling and ready to move on to the next grade level.
-Congratulations all around, special recognition from their House Head if they have achieved Mastered status in all their classes.
-Proficient/P Student is successful, has advanced in the important skill sets required of the class, and is ready to go to the next grade level.
+Grade Meaning Outcomes Mastered/M 81-100 Student is excelling and ready to move on to the next grade level.
+The student is developmentally ready for advanced skills required in the next grade level.
+Proficient/P 61-80 Student is successful, has advanced in the important skill sets required of the class, and is ready to go to the next grade level.
 Students should feel confident about moving on to the next level, and ready to do more advanced work.
-Teacher should be sure to help them find ways to continue to grow.
-Sufficient/S Student is doing their work and mostly getting it.
+The teacher should be sure to help them find ways to continue to grow.

+Sufficient/S 41-60 The student is doing their work and mostly getting it.
 They are likely ready to move on, though they may struggle a bit as skills advance, and redoing class or grade level might be to their benefit.
 This student is in the right class and understands the concepts, though a teacher might keep an eye on them to make sure they are not missing essential skills.
 Students in this spectrum might be ready to move on, but might not be.
-Needs Improvement/ NI Student is regularly unable to keep up with class requirements, or does poorly on assessments.
+Needs Improvement/ NI 0-40 The student is regularly unable to keep up with class requirements, or does poorly on assessments.
 They have not attained the necessary skills to move on to the next grade level.
 If a student receives this assessment regularly throughout their subjects, they are not ready to move on to the next grade.
 If they receive them periodically, they should receive some extra tutoring and support.

 Letter Grade Percentage Range GPA

-А 90-100 4.0
+A 90-100 4.0

 В 80-89 3.0

 С 70-79 2.0

 D 60-69 1.0

 F 0-59 0.0